millerk22/brexit-tie-decay/Data/README.md

 		nodes.txt = node id to Twitter name conversions

 data_3_9jun_dict.zip -- OLD, OUTDATED zipped file containing smaller scale data, just in terms of the isolated week of Jun 3 - Jun 9, 2016

+hashtag.pkl -- python pickle file that contains python dictionary of (key, value) pairs as (source, {source_hashtags}). 'source' is the Twiter handle and the value is a set of the unique hashtags that the person has used throughout the timeline of our dataset.